skippyr/flamerial/xresources/README.md

 ## Installation

--	Use `xrdb` to merge the configuration that is inside the file `flamerial.xrdb`.
+-   Apply the theme by running `xrdb` on the file `flamerial.xrdb`.

 ```bash
 xrdb -merge flamerial.xrdb
 ```

-To make your changes persistent through sessions, add the execution command in a script that is executed every time you enter the X11 graphical environment.
-Remember to use the full path to the script.
+-   If there are X11 applications open, reopen them to load the theme.

+> **Note**
+>
+> These changes will only remaing for your current X11 session.
+Make them
+> persistent by running that same command in X11's startup.
+Remember to use the
+> full path to the script in that case.